Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 - Most Mansfield proper homes are $400K+.
 Inventory below that point is limited within city limits.
 MISD extends into Arlington and Grand Prairie, where price points vary.

 - Most campuses require driving.
-Few neighborhoods sit within walking distance of schools.
+Few neighborhoods sit close enough to walk to school.

 - Feeder patterns changed for 2025-26.
 A home that fed to one high school in 2024 may feed to a different school today.
 Verify with MISD's Find My Campus tool before signing.